jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `acme-expiring`: how many days before expiring a certificate should be considered old and should be updated.
 Defaults to `30` days.
 * `acme-shared`: defines if another certificate signer is running in the cluster.
 If `false`, the default value, any request to `/.well-known/acme-challenge/` is sent to the local acme server despite any ingress object configuration.
 Otherwise, if `true`, a configured ingress object would take precedence.
 * `acme-terms-agreed`: mandatory, it should be defined as `true`, otherwise certificates won't be issued.
 * `cert-signer`: defines the certificate signer that should be used to authorize and sign new certificates.
 The only supported value is `"acme"`.
 Add this config as an annotation in the ingress object that should have its certificate managed by haproxy-ingress and signed by the configured acme environment.
+The annotation `kubernetes.io/tls-acme: "true"` is also supported if the command-line option `--acme-track-tls-annotation` is used.

 **Minimum setup**